kylape/acs-export-example/readme.md

 ## Output Formats

-Print a table to the console with all reported CVEs:
+Print a table to the console with all reported vulnerabilities:

     $ ./acs-export-example